scrosland/dotfiles/INSTALL.md

   1. Follow the Linux/Unix instructions.
   1. If using the manual process for Linux above, then:
-    1. If applications need to be installed to the user Applications folder:
+      1. If applications need to be installed to the user Applications folder, run:
       `touch $HOME/.install_to_user_applications`
       1. Run `$HOME/dotfiles/mac/install.sh` to install some basics.
   1. Install Marked2 from http://marked2app.com.